AAZG/AAZG/README.md

 <img align='right' src="cat.gif" height="" width="300" alt="coding cat" title="Writing code">

-Data scientist with experience in data exploration and analysis with Python, able to use Sklearn to design predictive models and machine learning algorithms to optimize data-driven decision-making and derive practical solutions to business problems.
+Data scientist with experience exploring and analyzing data with Python, able to use scikit-learn to design predictive models and machine learning algorithms to optimize data-driven decision-making and derive practical solutions to business problems.

 Interested in scalable projects that allow participation in the entire data science development pipeline.

-Committed to transforming data into valuable information and contributing to the development of intelligent solutions that drive growth and business success.
+Committed to transforming data into valuable information that drives business growth and success.

+With contributions to the community with a post on Medium and LinkedIn.

 ## ⚒️ Some technologies I use: